Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Previous Year Questions: Globalisation & the Indian Economy

 Class 10 Economics Chapter 4 Previous Year Questions - Globalisation and the Indian Economy View Answer

-Ans: Multinational Corporations (MNCs) exercise control on production in the following ways:
+Ans: Multinational Corporations (MNCs) control production in several ways:

-• By placing orders to small producers and selling these products under their own brand name to the customers worldwide.
+• Outsourcing: Large MNCs place orders with small producers, selling these products under their own brand names globally.

 Previous Year Questions 2012